Neural ARFIMA model for forecasting BRIC exchange rates with long memory: Introduction

 {The remainder of this paper is structured as follows.
+Section~\ref{sec:literature_review} reviews the literature on exchange rate forecasting methods and motivates the selection of the macroeconomic factors considered as exogenous variables in this study.
 Section~\ref{Section_Data_and_Methodology} offers a detailed description of the data characteristics.
-Section~\ref{Section_Proposed_Model} introduces the proposed NARFIMA methodology, detailing its architecture and theoretical properties, including asymptotic stationarity of the NARFIMA model.
-In Section \ref{Section_Experimental_Evaluation}, we present the causality analysis, empirical validation of theoretical conditions, and performance evaluation comparing the forecasting accuracy of the NARFIMA model with sixteen benchmark methods across six forecast horizons.
-Robustness checks and statistical significance tests supplement the evaluation.
-Uncertainty quantification through conformal prediction and ablation study is presented in Section \ref{uq}.
-Policy implications arising from our findings, relevant for central banks and international investors, are discussed in Section \ref{Sec_Policy_Implications}.
-Finally, Section \ref{Section_Conclusion} concludes this study and outlines future research directions.}
+Section~\ref{Section_Proposed_Model} introduces the proposed NARFIMA methodology, detailing its architecture and statistical properties.
+In Section \ref{Section_Experimental_Evaluation}, we present the empirical causality analysis, performance evaluation, and the results of the statistical significance tests.
+Uncertainty quantification through conformal prediction and sensitivity analysis is presented in Section \ref{uq}.
+Policy implications and the conclusion are discussed in Sections~\ref{Sec_Policy_Implications} and~\ref{Section_Conclusion}, respectively.}